Updated January 15, 2020

 As I listened to the stories, I quickly noticed everyone had a different view of Martin.
-Even today, if you talk to some of the old ladies at Ebenezer Baptist Church in Atlanta, they will happily regale you with unique stories no one else knows.
+If you talked to some of the old ladies at Ebenezer Baptist Church in Atlanta, they would happily regale you with their unique stories no one else knew.
 “Let me tell you,” they will say, leaning close to your ear, “Martin’s favorite hymn was, ‘Amazing Grace.’”
 But don’t write that down.
 The next old lady will get a far away look in her eye and say, “I remember Martin telling me how much he loved, ‘Be Not Dismayed whate’er Betide, God Will Take Care of You.’”
-And later, as, you sit down in the old fellowship hall for dinner and ask your hostess if she knew Martin, she’ll reply, “Oh, my yes, and he once confided to me that his favorite hymn was, ‘It is well, It is Well, With My Soul.’”
+And later, as you sat down in the old fellowship hall for dinner and asked your hostess if she knew Martin, she’ll reply, “Oh, my yes, and he once confided to me that his favorite hymn was, ‘It is well, It is Well, With My Soul.’”

 It makes one wonder how many people historians have interviewed when they write their books.
 The one fact about Martin than I’m sure of, because empty bottles of it are prominently displayed among his personal effects in the MLK museum, is that he splashed himself with Aramis cologne.